 After all, a brand’s reputation is the result of intensive and continuous communication.
 It demands transparency and credibility with customers.
 It needs dialog about secure supply chains, sustainable partnerships and trustworthy documentation as a consistent, comprehensible story.

 Only when a company’s sustainable practices are regularly communicated can they make the complex interrelationships comprehensible and become the new normal.
 With a new understanding of products and their impact on the climate, customers can make informed long-term decisions that have a positive effect on the climate.
 If you have created sustainable trust for your own brand, you will not only attract customers, but also new employees who share the vision and support it for a long time.

 Ultimately, sustainability is driven by corporate responsibility.
 Those who fail to live up to that responsibility can do great damage to their own image and to the company’s future path.
 The most recent example: German manufacturer Got Bag.
 With its promise to produce backpacks from 100 percent Ocean Plastic, the sustainable will was there, but unfortunately the honesty was not.
 What sticks with customers is not the good will to give plastic polluting the ocean a meaningful second life, but the egoistic exaggeration of a statement in order to promote one’s own sustainable commitment even more strongly.

-However, those who consistently follow the path of sustainable transformation and take their own stakeholders along on this journey are constantly rewarded.
+However, those who consistently follow the path of sustainable transformation and becoming sustainable brands and take their own stakeholders along on this journey are constantly rewarded.
 Those who take their stakeholders along on the path, which will not happen overnight and certainly not in a straight line, deserve trust.
 Because it motivates management, employees and customers alike to make their contribution.
 Because the employees know why they work every day, and the customers know what contribution every well-invested dollar makes.
 Because every industry needs pioneers who take responsibility.
 They know that if they push this domino, others will fall very quickly.
 And until the last one falls, there is plenty to do.